Nuisance Power

 In a conversation with a friend recently some dots in my mind joined up.
 Let's see how this sounds...

-Men and women, by virtue of their sex are possessors of a power over the opposite sex that needs to be respected and treated with care.
-I mean ‘power’ in the sense that it exerts influence over the other; an influence that can be put toward healthy ends (resulting in greater closeness) or unhealthy (leading to distance and estrangement).
+Men and women, by virtue of their sex each possess a power over the other that needs to be respected and handled with care.
+By ‘power’ I mean the sense that we each exert influence over the other; an influence that can be put toward healthy ends (resulting in greater closeness) or unhealthy (leading to distance and estrangement).

 The differences between the sexes is the source of their respective influence over the other and these distinctions are generally ones brought about by puberty.